 A comic book editor with a punk-rock spirit who helped launch the careers of indie darlings and mainstream superheroes alike.

-Bob Schreck's career is a roadmap of modern comics' evolution.
-Starting at the indie haven Pacific Comics, he became a defining force at Dark Horse in the 1990s, where his taste for bold, creator-driven work helped shape the era's aesthetic.
-He didn't just follow trends; he built platforms, co-founding Oni Press to give even more unconventional stories a home.
-His move to DC Comics brought that indie sensibility to the heart of the superhero establishment, where he guided landmark runs like Frank Miller's 'All Star Batman & Robin'.
-Known for his sharp eye and unwavering support for talent, Schreck has spent decades operating as a crucial bridge between comics' rebellious underground and its corporate summits.
+Bob Schreck co-founded Oni Press in 1997, giving unconventional comic creators a home.
+Starting at Pacific Comics, he became a defining force at Dark Horse in the 1990s, championing bold, creator-driven work.
+His move to DC Comics brought indie sensibilities to the superhero establishment, where he edited Frank Miller's 'All Star Batman & Robin.'
+Schreck spent decades operating as a crucial bridge between comics' rebellious underground and its corporate summits.
+His sharp eye and unwavering support for talent shaped the era's aesthetic.

 1946–1964